hauler-dev/hauler-docs/docs/core-concepts.md

 In Hauler's terminology, `content` refers to artifacts such as images, charts, or files.
 These are the fundamental types of resources that Hauler understands and manages.
 To understand the term better, let's break it down:

 - `Content`: The fundamental type of artifacts that Hauler recognizes (images, charts, and files).
-- `Artifact`: Anything that can be represented as an OCI (Open Container Initiative) artifact.
+- `Artifact`: Anything that can be represented as an OCI (Open Container Initiative) Compliant Artifact.
-  - OCI Artifacts provide a standardized way to store arbitrary files, making it easier to manage content efficiently.
+  - OCI Compliant Artifacts provide a standardized way to store arbitrary files, making it easier to manage content efficiently.

 ### Declaritive Content

-While manually adding content to `Hauler` is a straightforward way to get started, we recommend a much more sustainable approach. `Hauler` provides a declaritive approach for each `content` type, allowing you to define all the `content` within a manifest.
+While manually adding content to `Hauler` is a straight forward way to get started, we recommend a much more sustainable approach... `Hauler` provides a declaritive and programmatic approach by allowing operators to define `content` within a configuration file, known as a manifest.
 This approach ensures a more reproducable workflow for managing the lifecycle of your `hauls`.
+Check it out [here](guides-references/manifests.md)